British African-Caribbean people: Socio-economics

 Ridley Road Market in Dalston, London, which sells African-Caribbean music, textiles, and food including goat meat, yams, mangos and spices.

-Socio-economic status is based on the type of work a person does, or what they used to do if they are retired.
 According to data based on the 2011 Census, 40.7% of Black Caribbeans placed in the top 3 socio-economic groups (higher/lower managerial, professional and intermediate).
 This ranked as the fifth highest combined percentage out of the 18 ethnicities featured.

 In terms of occupational class, research by Professor Yaojun Li finds that second-generation Black Caribbean men (i.e. those born in the UK or arrived before the age of 13) are more or less on par with White British men, while Black Caribbean women had a higher occupational class than White British women from the 1970s to the 1990s.
 Second-generation Black Caribbean women have now surpassed White British women.
 Further research by Dr Richard Norrie of Civitas noted a growing Black middle class, with around 35.7% of Black Caribbean men in "middle class" jobs in 2020 (compared to only 7% in the 1970s/1980s).
 The corresponding 2020 figure for White British men is 35.8%.
 The report claims that this convergence is "testimony to the accomplishments of black Caribbean men, as well as the openness of British economic life".

 In 2007, a study by the Joseph Rowntree Foundation found that Black Caribbeans had one of the lowest poverty rates among the different main ethnic minority groups in Britain.
 Of the largest non-white ethnic minority groups, Bangladeshis (65%), Pakistanis (55%) and Black Africans (45%) had the highest poverty rates.
 Black Caribbeans (30%) and Indians (25%) had the lowest rates.
 For families where at least one adult was in paid work, Black Caribbeans and Indians again had the lowest poverty rates of 10-15%, compared to around 60% for Bangladeshis, 40% for Pakistanis and 30% for Black Africans.
 In 2011, a further comparison found that Black Caribbeans (with British Chinese and Indians) had lower child and adult poverty rates than Bangladeshis, Pakistanis and Black Africans.

 White Britons tend to have the highest net wealth.
 Estimates of Black Caribbean wealth vary, according to source.
 A 2020 report by the Resolution Foundation found Black Caribbeans have a median net family wealth per adult of £120,000 (higher than Chinese, Black African, Bangladeshi, Pakistani and Other White), placing them in third place out of the major ethnic groups in the UK.
-Civitas's study found that Black Caribbeans have an individual median wealth of £85,000 - again placing them in third place out of the major ethnic groups in the UK:
+A Civitas study similarly found that Black Caribbeans have an individual median wealth of £85,000, also ranked them third: